-1.1 To remind the Executive that the existing funding for equipped play areas has to be prioritised, and to set out an offer that has potential to bring in external funding for one site, through a partnership agreement.
+1.1 To update Executive on the present situation in relation to existing funding for equipped play areas, and to set out an offer that has potential to bring in external funding for one site, through a partnership agreement.

 2. Executive Summary